Allegheny-Computer-Science-101-F2019/cs101-F2019-syllabus/README.md

 Organization](https://github.com/Allegheny-Computer-Science-101-F2019).
 All of
-the LaTeX files in this repository are automatically compiled with [Travis CI](https://travis-ci.com/), thus ensuring that they compile correctly and, moreover, that a PDF of each assignment is available in the GitHub repository whenever a commit is tagged for a release.
+the LaTeX files in this repository are automatically compiled with [Travis CI](https://travis-ci.com/), thus ensuring that they compile correctly and, moreover, that a PDF of the syllabus is available in the GitHub repository whenever a commit is tagged for a release.

 ## Accessing the Syllabus